vert-x3/vertx-web-site/src/site/blog/posts/continuous-delivery-jenkins-ansible.md

 2) Actual application deployment task.
 Here, several considerations are done:
 - The application may require that only one host is updated at the time.
 This can be achieved with the `serial` option, while the order of the deployment to hosts can be enforced in the `hosts` option.
-Note: even though we could have declared `all` hosts, Ansible does not provide an explicit way to specify the order.
+[NOTE Host processing order | Even though we could have declared `all` hosts, Ansible does not provide an explicit way to specify the order.]
 - Java is a system requirement for our Vert.x applications.
 Besides installing it (keep reading), we need to declare the `JAVA_HOME` environment variable.
 - A deployment may just represent an update to an already running application (_Continuous Deployment_), hence it is convenient to stop the previous application inside the `pre_tasks` and take post-deployment actions in the `post_tasks`.
 Vert.x ships with the convenient `start`/`stop`/`list` commands that result very helpful here.
-We can use the `list` command and use the `id` of the running application to stop it before deploying a new version.
+We can use the `list` command and extract (using regex) the `id` of the running application of its output to stop it before deploying a new version.
 [NOTE Hint | If our solution includes a load balancer or proxy, we could deal with them at this step as described in Ansible's [best practices](http://docs.ansible.com/ansible/playbooks_delegation.html) for rolling updates]
 - Call to a `role` that makes the actual application deployment.
 The Jenkins Ansible Plugin includes, between others, a `WORKSPACE` environment variable, which may result very helpful in the following tasks, as shown later.